mosip/documentation/docs/inji-mobile-wallet/versions/version-0.11.0-inji/README.md

 Please find below the details for the **Inji Version 0.11.0** release:

-### VC download using KBA method
+### VC download using KBI method

   Inji Mobile wallet has proven capability to integrate with any credential issuer supporting **OpenID** protocol and issues Verifiable Credentials (VCs) based on **OpenID4VCI** standards.
-To demonstrate the implementation of VC download using KBA (Knowledge Based Authentication), Inji mobile wallet when integrated with [eSignet 1.4.0](https://docs.esignet.io/versions/v1.4.0), can connect with any issuer preferring KBA-based authentication.
+To demonstrate the implementation of VC download using KBI (Knowledge Based Identification), Inji mobile wallet when integrated with [eSignet 1.4.0](https://docs.esignet.io/versions/v1.4.0), can connect with any issuer preferring KBA-based identification.

-To know more about, KBA, refer [here](https://docs.esignet.io/end-user-guide/knowledge-based-authentication).
+To know more about, KBI, refer [here](https://docs.esignet.io/end-user-guide/knowledge-based-authentication).

 ### Data backup and restore